Kitware/VTK/Documentation/docs/README.md

 # Sphinx Documentation

-This is the source of the [vtk docs](https://vtk-docs.readthedocs.io) website.
+This is the source of the [vtk docs](docs.vtk.org) website.

 ## Build environment
 To compile the document locally create a python virtual environment and install the required packages.
-For example in Linux / MacOS:
+For example in Linux / macOS:
 ```
 python -m venv env
 source env/bin/activate